 The group subscribes to high ethical standards of business practice.
-The board cultivates an ethical and transparent culture.
+The board cultivates an ethical and transparent culture, typified by the frank and open discussions that take place at board meetings.
 A set of values, various documented policies and a code of conduct approved by the board require all employees to adhere to ethical business practices in their relationships with one another, suppliers, intermediaries, shareholders and investors; to display integrity, mutual respect and openness; and affords them the opportunity to challenge others who are not adhering to these values.

-Group policies also set standards relating to the ethical risks of the group, for example the acceptance of gifts from third parties and declarations of potential conflicts of interests.
+Group policies also set standards relating to the ethical risks faced by the group, for example the acceptance of gifts from third parties and declarations of potential conflicts of interests, and the group is increasingly using technology to manage adherence to standards and assist in mitigating risks.
 The Clicks Group code of conduct and all policies are available on the group's intranet which is accessible to all employees.
 All employees undergo compulsory induction which includes an understanding of the code of conduct, and policies and procedures that promote good ethics.
 Every employee is required to acknowledge the code of conduct during their induction by formally signing the code.
 The group's values, mission, objectives and ethical standards are included in the terms and conditions of business included in supplier contracts and suppliers are subjected to a vetting process.
 Suppliers who do not adhere to the supplier code of ethics may have their contracts terminated.
 The supplier code of ethics is also published on the group's website.

-In order to remain accountable and responsive to evolving norms governing the conduct of business in which it operates the board has a continuing obligation to ensure that the group is cognisant of country-specific governance requirements, and has effective governance and controls in place to meet this requirement.
+In order to remain accountable and responsive to evolving norms governing the conduct of business in which it operates, the board has a continuing obligation to ensure that the group is cognisant of country-specific governance requirements, and has effective governance and controls in place to meet this requirement.
 The governance of ethics within the group forms an important aspect of the board's focus and responsibility.

 The board is responsible for ensuring that the group's ethical norms and policies are appropriate and are enforced, a responsibility that it discharges through the social and ethics committee.
 The social and ethics committee is responsible for monitoring ethics practices and providing regular updates to the board on ethical matters.
-It monitors and performs an oversight function to ensure that the board and the wider organisation are equipped to deliver on the goal of having an ethical culture, and to seek to ensure that the group is sustainable in the triple contexts of the economy, society and the environment.
+It monitors and performs an oversight function to ensure that the board and the wider organisation are equipped to deliver on the goal of having an ethical culture, and to seek to ensure that the group is sustainable in the triple context of economy, society and the environment.